-- The doctor uses formulas to determine what the child’s expected leg length discrepancy will be at skeletal maturity (usually at the age of 16 years for boys and 14 years for girls.).
+- The doctor uses the Multiplier App, created at the International Center for Limb Lengthening, to determine what the child’s expected leg length discrepancy will be at skeletal maturity (usually at the age of 16 years for boys and 14 years for girls).
 That will determine how many treatments are necessary to successfully address the limb length difference.
-If the anticipated height, based on the long leg, is predicted to be tall, then there is an option shorten the longer limb (epiphysiodesis), to mitigate the amount of lengthening needed.
+If the anticipated height, based on the long leg, is predicted to be tall, then there is an option to shorten the longer limb (epiphysiodesis), to mitigate the amount of lengthening needed.

 What is an example of a life plan?

 For a child with about an 8 inch (20 cm) predicted limb length discrepancy, the most common plan would be: